MaitreyPrajapati/neuralArtGeneration/README.md

 # Generating art using deep convolutional neural nets by uniformed random pixel optimisation
 ![](https://github.com/MaitreyPrajapati/neuralArtGeneration/blob/master/absolutelyUnnecessary/Not%20Unnecesasry/main_img.jpg)
+*Colosseum in Rome and Irises by Vincent Van Gogh merged together*

 ### Input : Content image, Style image, Randomly pixelated image
 ### Output : A picture made in style of the style image with contents of the content image